 - to protect our lawful interests;

-- providing you and/or our clients with the services requested, and communicating about the same including in relation to billing;
+- to provide you and/or our clients with the services requested, and communicating about the same including in relation to billing;

-- improving and marketing our services including developing our knowledge management resources;
+- to improve and marketing our services including developing our knowledge management resources;

-- maintaining a database of clients and services that record Patrick Group’s experience globally, and supporting internal management reporting responding to your and/or our clients’ enquiries or providing you with assistance you have requested;
+- to maintain a database of clients and services that record Patrick Group’s experience globally, and supporting internal management reporting responding to your and/or our clients’ enquiries or providing you with assistance you have requested;

-- processing application forms you have completed on various sections of the Website;
+- in connection with process application forms you have completed on various sections of the Website;

-- providing you with publications and event invitations based on the areas of interest and mailing lists that you subscribe to, if any;
+- to provide you with publications and event invitations based on the areas of interest and mailing lists that you subscribe to, if any;

 - quality assurance, IT security and operations, and training purposes;